Introduction to Gnome development

 Obviously, the quote is a broad concept, but we aren’t here to talk about the quote, are we?

-While there are other IDEs like Adjuta and Eclipse, they too can be used for GTK+ Gnome development stack, but none of them is as robustly focused on development as PyCharm.
+While there are other IDEs like Adjuta and Eclipse, they too can be used for the GTK+ Gnome development stack, but none of them is as robustly focused on development as PyCharm.

 An alternate way would be to use the Gnome development builder IDE.
 It is an IDE that makes Gnome base building extremely simple.

 One look at Gnome development builder and you will know that this works extremely closely with GNOME3 HIG with a minimal interface.
 Even though with a minimalistic interface, it does include lots of features that will make the gnome applications look like Loki in front of Hulk.
 Get the point.
 Yeah!
 That’s exactly how it is.
-Besides, the Gnome development builder helps to solve problems and create GUIs on a real-time basis.
-Gnome builder is a solid ecosystem that you may want to try before getting on to anything else.

 The modules that run on top of the main PyGObject code don’t have to worry about supporting C Python APIs.
-They only need to understand the base GObject Introspection concepts such as annotation and modelling API’s so that they are wrappable.
+They only need to understand the base GObject Introspection concepts such as annotation and modeling API’s so that they are wrappable.
 This base understanding actually makes GObject developers write clearer public APIs by restricting the use of, or confining to private APIs, some of the more esoteric code patterns that C allows.

 We don’t have a single runtime, so, unfortunately, you can’t mix scripting languages, but most projects that use introspection will either be written exclusively in one scripting language or use a compiled language for their base and a scripting language for rapid prototyping, as a glue language or for plugins.
 The biggest challenge has been coordinating with the different libraries and applications which support or are supported by PyGObject.